paulilab/paulilab.github.io/_pages/research.md

 title: Research
 permalink: /research/
 splash: /assets/img/splash/bottles.jpg
-description: "How life starts - mechanistic insights into the oocyte-to-embryo transition”
+description: "How life starts: mechanistic insights into the oocyte-to-embryo transition”
 ---

 ## How life starts - mechanistic insights into the oocyte-to-embryo transition